 - Individuals who have not benefited from the above changes or who simply want to try a different approach may wish to consider a ketogenic diet.

 It could be many years before we see high-quality studies of ketogenic diets in the treatment of psychiatric disorders.
 For those of you who don’t want to wait that long—what do you need to know?

-The ketogenic diet is safe for most people, but there are clear exceptions to consider that go beyond the scope of this post, so please do not embark on a ketogenic diet yourself nor recommend it to someone else without first reading Is the Ketogenic Diet Safe for Everyone? and seeking additional guidance and resources to educate yourself about the diet.
+The ketogenic diet is safe for most people, but there are clear exceptions to consider that go beyond the scope of this post, so please do not embark on a ketogenic diet yourself nor recommend it to someone else without first reading my detailed article Ketogenic Diets and Psychiatric Medications, my short post Is the Ketogenic Diet Safe for Everyone? and seeking additional guidance and resources to educate yourself about the diet.
 Two of the best books on the subject are The Art and Science of Low Carbohydrate Living by Drs.
 Phinney and Volek, and The New Atkins for a New You by Dr. Eric Westman.

 Some studies report side effects such as constipation, leg cramps, and increased risk of kidney stones.
 There are very real shifts in salt and fluid balance that occur in the early stages of the diet that may explain some of these side effects, but most people tolerate the diet well, including myself.
 My opinion is that the majority of side effects are not due to the low-carbohydrate, high-fat nature of the diet, but rather due to food choices.
 Unfortunately, most ketogenic diets, particularly those prescribed to children with epilepsy, are high in processed/artificial ingredients, and foods that many people are sensitive to, such as nuts, dairy, eggs, and biogenic amines.